MYavuzYAGIS/AssemblyNotes/IntermediateX86asm/intermediateX86Notes.md

 Data register is the register that holds and acts on data. rep movs or rep stos for example moves data back and forth between DS and ES.

+This is like a general purpose register, you can put whatever you want and use it freely.

 - `ES/FS/GS` ==> Extra(usually data) segment registers